 - Are directly related to the missing person by a blood relationship;

 - And are willing to donate a DNA sample for direct comparison to the five unidentified Gacy victims.

 Why 1970 to 1979?
 After Gacy was released from an Iowa prison in June 1970, he moved back to the Chicago area in Illinois.
 Gacy was later arrested in December 1978, ending his killing spree, but for many reasons some victims may not have been reported missing until early 1979 or even later.

 How can I give a DNA sample?
 If you meet the requirements above, and live in the United States, arrangements can be made after contacting the Cook County Sheriff’s Police at (708) 865-6244 or by sending us your information in the form below.

 Giving a DNA sample is quick and easy.
 Using the buccal swab method, a trained investigator wipes a sterile cotton swab against the inside of the donor’s cheek to take a sample of cells that contain DNA.

 What happens afterwards?
-The DNA sample you donate will be sent to a certified laboratory, where it will be directly compared to DNA profiles from the six unidentified victims.
+The DNA sample you donate will be sent to a certified laboratory, where it will be directly compared to DNA profiles from the five unidentified victims.
 You will be discreetly notified of the results, a process that usually takes about 3 months to complete.

-With the help of living family members, it is our goal to identify as many of the six nameless victims as possible.
+With the help of living family members, it is our goal to identify as many of the five nameless victims as possible.
 Once an identity is confirmed using DNA, the remains of a missing loved one can be turned over to family, helping to bring closure.